chung-leong/react-seq/examples/transition/README.md

 And that's how the error magically ends up inside the try block.

 Whowee!
-That error went on one heck of a trip, that's for sure!
+That error sure went on one heck of a trip!
 You don't need to fully understand how this all works.
 Just remember that there's a mechanism in place that allows you to handle errors where doing so makes intuitive sense.